Sciatica is an uncomfortable condition which can cause pain and discomfort to radiate from your lower back to your toes.

 It causes such widespread pain because it relates to the sciatic nerve, the largest and longest nerve in your body.
 When this nerve is compressed, it can cause pain in several areas of your body, including your hips and legs.

 There are ways to ease the pain and discomfort that come hand in hand with sciatica.
-Though options like heat pads can help ease pain temporarily, support from an osteopath or chiropractor can address the root cause of sciatica and prevent re-injury.
+Though options like heat pads can help ease pain temporarily, there are ways to address the root cause of sciatica and prevent re-injury.

 Sciatica can cause pain to radiate from your lower back to the surrounding areas of your body, including higher up your back, as well as your hips and legs.
 The pain can be felt like an electric shock, or a deep burning sensation.